dbrownidau/constitution/WIP-Constitution.md

 14.3.
 Voting is permitted to be conducted by online ballot, sent to all members with voting rights via email.

 14.4.
+Counting and resolution of an online ballot will occur at the soonest possible General Meeting, Committee Meeting, EGM or AGM.

+14.4.
 Only entitled members, alumni members and committee members of the Association shall be eligible to vote.

 14.5.
 Under no circumstances shall right of voting by proxy be permitted.